MedVision: Benchmarking Quantitative Medical Image Analysis: Abstract

 \section{Abstract}

 Current vision-language models (VLMs) in medicine are primarily designed for categorical question answering (e.g., “Is this normal or abnormal?”) or qualitative descriptive tasks.
 However, clinical decision-making often relies on quantitative assessments, such as measuring the size of a tumor or the angle of a joint, from which physicians draw their own diagnostic conclusions.
 This quantitative reasoning capability remains underexplored and poorly supported in existing VLMs.
 In this work, we introduce \textbf{MedVision}, a large-scale dataset and benchmark specifically designed to evaluate and improve VLMs on quantitative medical image analysis.
 MedVision spans 22 public datasets covering diverse anatomies and modalities, with \textbf{30.8 million} image-annotation pairs.
 We focus on three representative quantitative tasks: (1) detection of anatomical structures and abnormalities, (2) tumor/lesion (T/L) size estimation, and (3) angle/distance (A/D) measurement.
-Our benchmarks show that current off-the-shelf VLMs perform poorly on these tasks.
-However, with supervised fine-tuning on MedVision, we significantly enhance their performance across detection, T/L estimation, and A/D measurement, demonstrating reduced error rates and improved precision.
-This work provides a foundation for developing VLMs with robust quantitative reasoning capabilities in medical imaging.
-Code and data are available at \url{https://medvision-vlm.github.io}.
+We show that current off-the-shelf VLMs perform poorly on these tasks.
+However, supervised and reinforcement fine-tuning on MedVision significantly enhances performance across detection, T/L estimation, and A/D measurement.
+MedVision provides a foundation for developing VLMs with robust quantitative reasoning capabilities in medical imaging.